The model theory of Cohen rings: Cohen--Witt rings

 We note that $C_{n+1}(k)$ is a local ring, with maximal ideal $(p)$ and residue field $k$.
 Thus $(C_{n+1}(k),k)$ is indeed a Cohen ring.
 There are representatives $s_{n}:\bfbeta\longrightarrow C_{n+1}(k)$, given by $s_{n}(\beta)=[\beta]$, for $\beta\in\bfbeta$.
 The maps $\pi_{n}:W_{n+1}(k)\longrightarrow W_{n}(k)$, which are given by the truncation of the Witt vectors, restrict to surjections

-Just as with the Witt rings, the Cohen--Witt rings equipped with these maps form an inverse system, as in Proposition \ref{prp:inverse.limit}, the inverse limit of which is the {\bf strict Cohen--Witt ring} over $k$:
+Just as with the Witt rings, the Cohen--Witt rings equipped with these maps form an inverse system, as in Remark~\ref{rem:inverse_system}, the inverse limit of which is the {\bf strict Cohen--Witt ring} over $k$:

-This comes equipped with representatives $s:\bfbeta\longrightarrow C_{n+1}(k)$.
+The field of fractions of $C[k]$ is often denoted by $C(k)$.
+This system may be enriched with a compatible system of representatives $s_{n}:\bfbeta\longrightarrow C_{n+1}(k)$, as in Remark~\ref{rem:inverse_system_2}.
 It is a consequence of Corollary \ref{cor:Cohen_structure_2} that any strict Cohen ring $(A,k)$ is isomorphic to the strict Cohen--Witt ring $C[k]$, though the isomorphism is not canonical in the sense that it depends on our choices of $\bfbeta$ and $s$.